 - Offering current and consistent information related to relocation.

-This contract is effective from March 9, 2010 to March 31, 2012.
+This contract is effective from July 1, 2016 – June 30, 2018.
 Quality Move Management must be used for relocations in order to qualify for reimbursement from central funds under Policy #82 – Relocation of Faculty Members and Senior Management Staff.
 New appointees have the option of relocating themselves and still be eligible for reimbursement from central funds.
 However, if any other moving company besides Quality Move Management and its contractors is utilized, then reimbursement from central funds will not be available.
 Having a single relocation provider allowed the University to achieve very competitive reduced rates.

 Any travel claim related to relocation is eligible for reimbursement from central funds, regardless of the provider.
 If you require assistance with travel arrangements, please find more information at the Travel at UBC website and you may choose to utilize one of UBC’s contracted travel agencies.